 Can Cosmetics Replace Collagen?

-Ideally, you would want to seek professional advice from a Dermatologist that can prescribe something suitable for your skin rather than trusting the marketing spin on an advertising campaign.
+Ideally, you would want to seek professional advice from a Dermatologist who can prescribe something suitable for your skin rather than trusting the marketing spin on an advertising campaign.

 Hopefully, the product they recommend contains retinoids, Vitamin C, glycolic acid, amino acids, and copper peptides.
 After that, the treatment for skin concerns becomes rather expensive.
 From various types of laser treatment to lead lights.